Skip to Content

 How Does A Core Charge Work?

-Battery retailers will charge a separate refundable deposit, generally between $10 -$25, for a core whenever an automotive battery is purchased.
-A core is any equivalent part that is to be returned to the store to be recycled.
+When you place an order for a lead-acid battery on batteriesplus.com or purchase a battery in one of our stores, a separate refundable deposit, generally between $10 - $75, will be added to the order for a core whenever an automotive battery is purchased.
 Upon return of an equivalently sized battery, the amount of money charged for the deposit will be refunded to the customer.

-For example, if you purchase a new battery for your 2010 Chevrolet Equinox that takes a BCI Group Size 48 battery, you will pay a $22 deposit for that new battery.
-Once you get home with the battery and replace the old one, bring the old battery back to the store and receive a $22 refund.
+For example, if you purchase a new battery for your 2010 Chevrolet Equinox that takes a BCI Group Size 48 battery, you will see a core deposit of $22 deposit for that new battery.
+Once you pick up the battery and replace the old one, bring the old battery back to the store and receive a $22 refund.

 How Do I Get My Core Charge Back?

-Cord deposits will be returned to you as long as you return your old battery to the store where you purchased your new battery.
-Remember to bring back the battery you replaced and not a different used battery.
+Core deposits will be refunded to you as long as you return your old battery to the store where you purchased your new battery.
+Remember to bring back the battery you replaced and not a different, used battery.
 You may not receive your deposit back if you return a smaller battery than you purchased from the store.
-Check with your local store to see how long you have to return the old battery.

 Expert Tip

-Keep your receipts!
-Getting your deposit refunded will be much easier and take less time if you have your original receipt for the associate to look up your original order.
+Always keep your receipts!
+Getting your deposit refunded is much easier and takes less time if you have your original receipt for the associate to look up your original order.

-Some stores may not accept very dirty or damaged batteries.
-Please make sure that you clean up the battery of dirt and grime and make sure that if there is any acid leaking that you do your best job of cleaning it up before you take it back to the store.
+Some stores may not accept extremely dirty or damaged batteries.
+Please make sure that you clean up the battery of dirt and grime and make sure that if there is any acid leaking you do your best job of cleaning it up before you bring it back to the store.

 Can I Return A Battery Core Anywhere?

-You can generally return battery cores or old, used batteries that you have to any store that sells car batteries.
+You can generally return battery cores or old, used batteries that you have lying around to any store that sells car batteries.
 However, you may not receive a refund of a core deposit if you return it to a store other than the store where you purchased the new battery.
-The time you have to return your core after your new battery is purchased may vary by store, another reason to keep that receipt, give your store a call and verify how long you have to return the battery.

 Replace Your Car Batteries At Batteries Plus

-Is your car showing signs of a bad battery?
-Our store associates can help you test your battery to see if it's time for a new one.
-If it is, your local Batteries Plus store will be able to help find the best battery for your car.
-Check out all of the services we offer from battery testing, key fob replacements and battery recycling.
+The telltale signs of a weakening battery are there, don't ignore them.
+Drive over to your nearest Batteries Plus to have our store associates help you by testing your battery to see if it's time for a new one.
+If it is, our battery experts will help you find the best battery for your car, truck, SUV or minivan.
+Check out all of the automotive services we offer from battery testing, expert car battery installation, key fob replacements and battery recycling.

 For more information on choosing the right battery for your car please read our blog articles "How Do I Know Which Car Battery Fits My Car?" and "Does Batteries Plus Replace Car Batteries?".